starpeace-project/starpeace-client-website/README.md

 After building repository, website is compiled into static resources within the ```/dist/``` folder.
 These resources should be served as static assets from web application and can be cached if desired.

+### client.starpeace.io

+Repository is currently deployed to and hosted with AWS S3.
+Changes pushed to repository will activate webhook to AWS CodePipeline, triggering automatic rebuild and deployment of website resources.

 ## License

 starpeace-website-client is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)